-These allowances are based on those that apply for the Australian Postgraduate Award (APA).
+These allowances are based on those that apply for the Australian Government Research Training Program (RTP)..

-97.3.1 Rate of Masters and Doctorate Allowances
+97.3.1 Rates of Masters and Doctorate Allowances

-The rates of ABSTUDY Masters and Doctorate Allowances are aligned with those that apply for the Australian Postgraduate Award (APA).
+The rates of ABSTUDY Masters and Doctorate Allowances are broadly aligned with those that apply for the Australian Government Research Training Program (RTP)..